IBM/itz-support-public/Skytap/Skytap-Runbooks/migrate-skytap.md

 Note: if you do not have Network details from Skytap use the default values

-13. Once all these are completed create a Test reservation, if testing is successful next steps is to production roll out
+13. Once all these are completed create a **Test reservation**, if testing is successful next steps is to production roll out
-14. For Production rollout your VM folder _(vm_template_id)_ in "template-shared" needs to be copied to "templates" (production folder).
+14. For **Production rollout** your VM folder _(vm_template_id)_ in "template-shared" needs to be copied to "templates" (production folder).
 This can only be completed by admins

 Send Folder name and Collection name/url to techzone.help@ibm.com or #itz-techzone-support to have this completed